There is something so satisfying about owning a good knife.

 It was designed to be a knife that you can comfortably and safely carve your favourite meats with.
 Particularly meats that you need to carve very close to the bone.

-It has an incredibly good blade and feels right at home in your hand.
-If you have a little bit more budget to play with I would recommend the Wusthof 8 ” carving knife.
+If you have a little bit more budget to play with, I would recommend the Wusthof 8 ” carving knife.

 A decent carving knife is something that we should all have.
 It doesn’t matter if you are a professional chef or a home cook who enjoys creating meal once a week.